 Waypoints features a curated digital library of beautifully-published historical documents that enshrine the key ideas of liberty and with which all high school students should be familiar.

-Waypoints is not a set of lesson plans.
-It’s a unique educational experience for educators looking to dig deeper—and become subject matter experts—while preparing students for self-government.
+Waypoints is not a warehouse of lesson plans.
+It’s a unique learning experience for educators looking to become subject matter experts while preparing their students for self-government.

 Waypoints are geographical markers that help travelers reach a destination.